mattrosenblatt7/self_citation/README.md

 The following code and data are for non-commercial and academic purposes only.
+Please see LICENSE for further details.

 # Set up a python 3 environment